alternative diy christmas tree tent for kids

 Hanging the Curtain “Tree”

-It’s important to get a good sturdy screw hook to hold up the curtains.
+We needed a good sturdy screw hook to hold up the curtains.
 My hubby predrilled a hole in the ceiling and then screwed in this hook.
 Easy Peasy.

 ceiling screw hook